 - Make sure all of the decision makers from your company attend the presentation.
 This helps avoid having to pass along information (which risks misinterpretation) and could save time.

 A completed trade show exhibit should reflect your company’s goals and personality.

 All steps lead to this.
 Choosing the right trade show exhibit for your program affects your company’s marketing success.

-- Remember the RFQ.
-While design and budget should be the heaviest influencers in your decision, insights from the RFQ will help determine which partner will work well with you.
+- Remember the RFP.
+While design, communication, and budget should be the heaviest influencers in your decision, insights from the RFP will help determine which partner will work well with you.

-- Remember that you can change finishes, colors and graphics throughout construction so these are not the most important aspects of the initial design.
-Instead, base your decision on exhibit flow and functionality, placement of graphics and budgets.
+- Remember, like in House Hunters, that you can change finishes, colors, and graphics, so these are not the most important aspects of the initial design.
+Instead, base your decision on exhibit flow and functionality, placement of graphics, and budgets.
 These elements show the creativity of the exhibit house and demonstrate that they understand your trade show needs and image.